vincentriemer/io-808/tutorial/tutorial.md

 Now when you press the Start/Stop button the lights on the step buttons will be lighting up one by one in sequence.
 This light represents the current position of the beat.
 There's no sound coming out though...well that's because we haven't programmed any drum hits into the pattern yet!
 Lets add some bass drums to our pattern.

 First lets make sure we're going to add bass drum hits to our pattern.
-We determine which drum we're programming using the `INSTRUMENT-SELECT` knob (next to the `MODE` knob in the top-left).
+We determine which drum we're programming using the `INSTRUMENT-SELECT` knob (next to the mode knob in the top-left).
 So if we want to add bass drum hits to our pattern the `INSTRUMENT-SELECT` knob should be in the `BD` position.

 ![BD Position](images/instrument-select-bd.png)